 5. Evaluating learning outcomes.

 Application of Knowles’ Theory of Andragogy

 Andragogy, in practical terms, means that adult education must concentrate more on the method more than the lessons.
-And the most useful of these include self-evaluation, simulations, role playing and case studies.
+And the most useful of these include self-evaluation, simulations, role-playing and case studies.
 Instead of assuming the usual role of a lecturer or grader, instructors take on the function of a resource person or facilitator.
 Applicable to any type of adult education, Andragogy has been extensively used in designing programs for organizational training, particularly for ‘soft skill’ areas like management development (Knowles, 1975).
 However, adult learning theories are based on the exclusive traits of adults as learners, thus prompting the need for special teaching approaches.
-Nursing education is based on a perfect example of the more recent adult-oriented learning methods, which can be used to as a guideline in program development and training activities.
+Nursing education is based on a perfect example of the more recent adult-oriented learning methods, which can be used as a guideline in program development and training activities.
 More than anything else, adult learning strategies must always address the unique characteristics of adult learners.

 - Anderson, L.W. & Krathwohl, D. (Eds.).
 (2001).
 A Taxonomy for Learning, Teaching, and Assessing: A Revision of Bloom’s Taxonomy of Educational Objectives.
 New York: Longman.
 Añonuevo, C.A. et al. (2000).